fabienb/myST3config/README.md

 ### "dictionary": "Packages/Language - English/en_GB.dic"
 You can set the default dictionary to use for spelling check in Sublime.
 This sets the dictionary to British English.

+### "draw_indent_guides": true
+This line draws horizontal rules and is super helpful for visually checking your code indents are correct.

 ### "ensure_newline_at_eof_on_save": true
 Makes sure you have a last empty line when you save a file.
 Helpful if you concatenate without minifying as it keeps the code readable.